 The Joneses Are Really The Minority

-Remember that if you’re reading this post you are likely above average wealth.
+Keeping up with the Joneses these days is very hard.
+Sometimes, you might even need an urban dictionary to help you keep up with the latest fads and trends.
+Anyway, if you’re reading this post, you are likely above average wealth.
 You are probably on your own computer with high speed internet.
 You are much better off than a high percentage of the world’s population.
 No matter what your financial situation, there are bound to be lots of people who are both richer and poorer than you.

 The ones in a more dire situation are just more quiet about their finances.
 So it just seems like there are more people richer than you.